syncfusion-content/blazor-docs/blazor/dropdown-list/templates.md

 ## Item template

-The content of each list item within the DropDownList can be customized with the help of [ItemTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_ItemTemplate) property.
+The content of each list item within the DropDownList can be customized with the help of the [ItemTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_ItemTemplate) property.

 In the following sample, each list item is split into two columns to display relevant data.